chunzkok/GivingBackSG/README.md

 ## Connecting to Official School Volunteering Ecosystems
 Schools will be able to retrieve official data directly from the platform to be used as reference for verifying students' volunteering records.

+## Cloud Deployment
+Currently, the bot can only be run locally and thus will not have 100% uptime.
+Testers will need to reach out to our team members in order to test the bot.
+Given more time, we would be able to prepare the bot to be run on the cloud, which will allow it to constantly be available for use.